Federal Environmental Crimes Carry Stiff Penalties

 Federal and state governments are cracking down on perceived violations of environmental statutes.
 An environmental charge — or even an environmental investigation — can halt the flow of your business.
 New Jersey federal criminal defense lawyers protect the rights of individuals and corporations against specious lawsuits.

 Federal environmental crime lawsuits are extremely technical and involve specialized scientific knowledge.
-The qualified and experienced criminal law attorneys at Arseneault, Whipple, Fassett & Azzarello, LLP work aggressively to fight the charges against you.
+The qualified and experienced criminal law attorneys at Arseneault, Whipple, Fassett & Azzarello, LLC work aggressively to fight the charges against you.